 Are you drinking to have fun, or have you poured yourself a glass to keep anxiety and stress at bay?

-When alcohol places itself in your life as an alleviation to your problems, where you find you have to drink more to match its original effects, then you are starting on a dangerous path that will eventually destroy your general and mental health.
+When alcohol places itself in your life as an alleviation to your problems, where you find you have to drink more to match its original effects, you start on a dangerous path that will eventually destroy your general and mental health.

 Alcohol addiction overview

-When discussing alcohol, it is important not to confuse abuse with dependence.
+When discussing alcohol, it is essential not to confuse abuse with dependence.

-Alcohol dependence, sometimes known simply as ‘alcoholism’, is the most serious type of drinking problem.
-It brings on a strong, often uncontrollable desire to drink.
+Alcohol dependence, sometimes known simply as ‘alcoholism’, is the most severe type of drinking problem.
+It brings on a firm, often uncontrollable desire to drink.

-If you are finding it difficult to relax without alcohol, then you may be suffering from dependency.
+If you find it difficult to relax without alcohol, you may suffer from dependency.